--the member is pursuing appropriate policies and is making a good faith effort to reach a collaborative agreement with its creditors.
+- prompt Fund support is considered essential for the successful implementation of the member's adjustment programme; - the member is pursuing appropriate policies and is making a good faith effort to reach a collaborative agreement with its creditors.

 The main change in comparison with the 1998 formulation is the fact that the implementation of the LIA policy no longer required that the sovereign debtor actually engage in negotiations prior to its requesting financial assistance from the Fund.
 Instead, it should have been making "good faith" efforts, a clause that, in principle, may improve the "incentive structure" depending on the way in which it is interpreted.
 This was a modification of no minor importance and an improvement over the previous requirement that the debtor had actually begun negotiations by the time it applied for IMF lending.
-However, it must be taken into account that, whereas in the 1989 and 1998 formulations both the debtor and its creditors were implicitly required to "prove" that they had embarked on negotiatiations with the other party, the 1999 changes imply that only the debtor has to make a "good faith" effort.
+However, it must be taken into account that, whereas in the 1989 and 1998 formulations both the debtor and its creditors were implicitly required to "prove" that they had embarked on negotiations with the other party, the 1999 changes imply that only the debtor has to make a "good faith" effort.

-As could be anticipated, the 1999 modification of LIA policy was not well received in the international financial community, where some investors emphasized their concern that the prospect of IMF's assistance would encourage debtor moral hazard41.
+As could be anticipated, the 1999 modification of LIA policy was not well received in the international financial community, where some investors emphasized their concern that the prospect of IMF's assistance would encourage debtor moral hazard.
 The critics' view was that IMF policy had gone too far and it was necessary to give back to creditors some of the bargaining power they had lost.
-The IMF has since then tried to attenuate the presumed bias of its lending into arrears policy in favor of debtors' interests, taking heed of private sector demands that the "playing field" be rebalanced.
+The IMF has since then tried to attenuate the presumed bias of its lending into arrears policy in favour of debtors' interests, taking heed of private sector demands that the "playing field" be rebalanced.

 In effect, the 1999 modification was the last "softening" in the conditions required for lending into arrears.
 These would be "tightened" in September 2002, when the latest formal changes to LIA policy were codified.
-On that ocassion the Fund established a set of general principles and procedures to guide creditor-debtor dialogue42, in an attempt to clarify the meaning of the "good faith" criterion.
+On that occasion the Fund established a set of general principles and procedures to guide creditor-debtor dialogue (IMF, 2002a), in an attempt to clarify the meaning of the "good faith" criterion.